Fokker-Planck equations with terminal condition and related McKean probabilistic representation: Introduction

 Then, the Fourier transform of $u$, $v\left(t,\cdot\right) := \mathcal{F}{\bf u}\left(t,\cdot\right), t \in [0,T]$ solves the ODE (for fixed $\xi \in \R^d$)

-This admits at most one solution, since setting $\mathcal{F}\mu = 0$ the unique solution of \eqref{HeatODE} is the null function.

-Another relatively simple situation is described below to study uniqueness among the solutions of \eqref{EDPTerm} starting in the class of Dirac measures.
-Suppose for a moment that the PDE in the first line of \eqref{EDPTerm}, but with initial condition (see \eqref{Fokker}) is well-posed.
+This admits at most one solution, since setting $\mathcal{F}\mu = 0$ the unique solution of \eqref{HeatODE} is the null function. \item{b)} Another relatively simple situation is described below to study uniqueness among the solutions of the PDE \eqref{EDPTerm0} whose initial value belongs to the class of Dirac measures.
+Consider the example when $\sigma$ is continuous bounded non-degenerate and the drift $b$ is affine i.e. $b(s,y) = b_0\left(s\right) + b_1\left(s\right) y, \left(s,y\right) \in [0,T]\times\R^d$, $b_0$ (resp. $\ b_1$) being mappings from $[0,T]$ to $\R^d$ (resp. to ${M}_d\left(\R\right)$).
+Suppose for a moment that the PDE in the first line of \eqref{EDPTerm0}, but with initial condition (see \eqref{Fokker}) is well-posed.
 Sufficient conditions for this will be provided in Remark \ref{R1}.
-Let $x \in \R^d$ and $u$ be a solution of \eqref{EDPTerm} such that $u(0,\cdot) = \delta_{x}$.
-If $X^{x}$ is the solution of \eqref{eq:X} with initial condition $x$, it is well-known that the family of laws of $X^{x}_t, t \in [0,T]$, is a solution of \eqref{EDPTerm}.
-So this coincides with $u(t,\cdot)$ and in particular $\mu$ is the law of $X^{x}_T$.
-To conclude we only need to determine $x$.